 The U.S. Small Business Administration is offering low-interest and forgivable federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19).

-Just some quality, free counseling to help you navigate this uncertain economic time?
-The resource partners listed below might be your best bet.
+Do you just need some quality, free counseling to help you navigate this uncertain economic time?
+The resource partners listed below are here to help and well informed on the status of SBA programs.

 Norfolk Area SBA Resource Partners